VeauxaeunStudios/VeauxaeunStudios/README.md

 ## Hi there 👋
+:( We are a work in progress.
+Excuse the mess.
+I promise we are trying our best.
 <!--
 **VeauxaeunStudios/VeauxaeunStudios** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.